 To learn more about the Mystery of Chrismation, click: HERE

-To discuss being received into the Orthodox Faith: contact our pastor
+To discuss being received into the Orthodox Faith: contact us!

 This institution of the Eucharist (Holy Communion) by our Lord is the means whereby we become united with Christ and with each other as a church.